harmeetk136/project/README.md

 ## 📄 Internship Report

-The report detailing objectives, tasks, challenges, and outcomes is available in `Internship Assignment Report`.
+The report detailing objectives, tasks, challenges, and outcomes is available in `Internship Assignment Report.pdf`.

 ---